 However, at CTI, we often work with couples who are already separated.
 The best way to render an existing separation therapeutic is with the careful input and guidance of a science-based couples therapist.

 Therapy, while living apart, may involve individual therapy as well as couples therapy.
 Home study courses leave you both wallowing in the same thought patterns and behaviors that got you into this mess in the first place.

 Yes, there is hope.

-In mindful, therapeutically overseen separations, contact may be minimized so that each partner can get a feel for what living alone would entail, and carefully reflect on the positive and negative aspects of their marriage, and then process those feelings in science-based couples therapy.
+In mindful, therapeutically overseen separations, contact may be minimized.
+Each partner gets a sense of what living alone would entail.
+This helps them to reflect on the positive and negative aspects of their marriage, and then process those feelings in science-based couples therapy.

 When a couple is living apart, there can be many negotiations around a wide range of issues.
 Issues of fidelity, privacy, child care, and dealing with friends and family are common concerns.

 The best way to save a marriage after separation is to show your partner something different.